Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: Remove tables on multisite installations correctly
+* Fixed: Dont hide widget when there are no recent posts
 * Added: Option to allow uploads from guests
 * Performance improvements and code optimizations
 = 1.2.1 =